nwinnie450/TestCaseWriter/DESIGN_SPEC.md

-# Test Case Writer Agent - Design Specification
+# Test Case Manager - Design Specification

 ## 1. Executive Summary

-This design specification outlines the complete user experience and interface design for the Test Case Writer Agent, an enterprise-grade tool for QA teams to generate, manage, and export test cases through AI-powered automation and flexible template systems.
+This design specification outlines the complete user experience and interface design for the Test Case Manager, an enterprise-grade tool for QA teams to generate, manage, and export test cases through AI-powered automation and flexible template systems.

 ### 1.1 Design Philosophy
 - **Enterprise-First**: Clean, professional interfaces optimized for productivity